rethika28/ttsky_downcounter/docs/info.md

 ## How to test

-Go to the test directory:
+Go to the test folder:

 cd test

-Run the simulation:
+Run simulation:

 make
-Expected behavior:
+Expected result:
-Counter decreases: 15 → 14 → 13 → ... → 0 → 15
+Counter counts: 15 → 14 → ... → 0 → 15
-Stops changing when ui_in[0] = 0
+Stops when ui_in[0] = 0

 View waveform:

 gtkwave tb.vcd
 ## External hardware

 no external hardware used in your project (e.g. PMOD, LED display, etc), if any